MileHacker Logo

 Accessibility Considerations for Different Travelers

-• Research hotels and attractions for accessibility features.
+• Research hotels and points of interest for accessibility features.

 • Contact accommodation and tour operators to confirm accessibility.